top of page

 Makeup should always be applied to clean, even, and well-moisturized skin.
 So, plan ahead of time and begin using more moisturizer than usual at least 3-5 days before your photoshoot.
 Drink plenty of water as well; hydrated skin always looks best!

 Choose a foundation shade that complements the skin tone of your neck and chest.
-While choosing a color that is a little bit darker than your natural skin tone may be acceptable for social situations, it can frequently be distracting in headshots because the darker color of your face will be very noticeable in comparison to your neck and chest due to the way studio lighting works.
+While choosing a color that is a little bit darker than your natural skin tone may be acceptable for social situations, it can frequently be distracting in headshots because the darker color of your face will be very noticeable in comparison to your neck and chest.

-Avoid using foundation or highlighter that is "sheer," "glowy," or "dewy."
+Avoid using foundation or highlighter that is too "glowy," or "dewy."
 In real life, these products can help you look more radiant, but under strong studio lights, they might make you appear sweaty.
 A matte foundation works best.
-Also, avoid foundations containing sunscreen.
-Sunscreen foundations can slightly change the color of your face under harsh camera lights and make you look sweaty/shiny.

 Lips

 Avoid using bold lip colors and lip liners if possible.
-Strong lip colors might bleed into the fine lines around the lips.
 If you don't frequently use much lipstick, a lightly tinted lip gloss can be a good option, and keep in mind that anything shiny might not read well on camera.

 If you do not wear lipstick regularly -and for men- stick to natural lip balm.
-If you get chapped lips, start applying lip balm at least 3-4 days before the shoot so your lips look good by the shoot day.
+Start applying lip balm at least 3-4 days before the shoot so your lips look smooth by the shoot day.

 Eyes

-Neutral, nude colors work best for eyeshadow, but if you really want to do a color, be sure to do it later on in your session (if you're shooting multiple looks) since it's easier to add color than it is to take it away.
-Stick to matte colors.
+Matte, nude colors work best for eyeshadow.
+If you want to do a bolder look, be sure to do it later on in your session (if you're shooting multiple looks) since it's easier to add color than it is to take it away.

 Hair